HubSpot (NYSE:HUBS) Updates Q3 2022 Earnings Guidance

-Several equities research analysts recently issued reports on HUBS shares.
-The Goldman Sachs Group lowered their price objective on HubSpot from $617.00 to $444.00 and set a buy rating on the stock in a report on Thursday, July 14th.
-Cowen decreased their price objective on HubSpot from $670.00 to $415.00 and set an outperform rating on the stock in a report on Friday, July 22nd.
-Raymond James dropped their target price on shares of HubSpot from $500.00 to $440.00 and set a strong-buy rating for the company in a report on Friday, August 5th.
-Jefferies Financial Group decreased their price target on shares of HubSpot from $500.00 to $450.00 and set a buy rating on the stock in a research note on Monday, May 23rd.
-Finally, Scotiabank initiated coverage on shares of HubSpot in a research note on Thursday, June 9th.
-They set an outperform rating and a $550.00 price objective for the company.
-Three equities research analysts have rated the stock with a hold rating, twenty have assigned a buy rating and one has assigned a strong buy rating to the stock.
-Based on data from MarketBeat, the company currently has an average rating of Moderate Buy and a consensus target price of $546.60.
+A number of equities research analysts recently commented on HUBS shares.
+The Goldman Sachs Group lowered their price objective on shares of HubSpot from $617.00 to $444.00 and set a buy rating on the stock in a research note on Thursday, July 14th.
+UBS Group dropped their price target on HubSpot from $390.00 to $325.00 and set a neutral rating for the company in a research report on Tuesday, August 2nd.
+Barclays reduced their price objective on HubSpot from $375.00 to $325.00 and set an equal weight rating on the stock in a research report on Tuesday, July 26th.
+JPMorgan Chase & Co. cut their target price on shares of HubSpot from $675.00 to $550.00 in a research note on Friday, May 6th.
+Finally, Morgan Stanley lowered their price target on shares of HubSpot from $539.00 to $436.00 and set an overweight rating for the company in a report on Thursday, July 14th.
+Three analysts have rated the stock with a hold rating, twenty have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
+According to MarketBeat.com, HubSpot presently has an average rating of Moderate Buy and a consensus price target of $546.60.

 Insider Buying and Selling at HubSpot